The act of gratitude plays an important role in psychological wellbeing and self-actualization (Maslow, 1981).

-Similar to our advice for starting a journaling habit as an adult, the first step to creating a gratitude journal is to purchase a journal for the child.
-Again, any journal will do, so long as it is a journal dedicated to only this exercise, and not a journal used for other activities, for example, a homework journal.
+Similar to our advice for starting a journaling habit as an adult, the first step to creating a gratitude journal with children is to purchase a journal for the child.
+Again, any journal will do, as long as it is a journal dedicated to only this exercise and not other activities such as homework.

-When compared to the control groups, who either listed hassles or did no journaling respectively, the gratitude journalling group reported:
+When compared to the control groups, who either listed hassles or did no journaling, the gratitude journaling group reported:

-Since the prompt used by Froh et a.l (2008) successfully induced experiences of gratitude, which results in higher satisfaction scores – a similar trend to the results seen in adult populations – we have modified the prompt for this blog.
+The prompt used by Froh et al. (2008) successfully induced experiences of gratitude, which results in higher satisfaction scores, a similar trend to the results seen in adult populations.
+We have modified the prompt below.

-To help children start a gratitude journal, we suggest giving children the following instruction:
+To help children start a gratitude journal, we suggest the following instructions:

 There are many things in our lives, both large and small, that we might be grateful about.
-Think back over the past day and write down on the lines below up to five things in your life that you are grateful or thankful for.
+Think back over the past day and write down up to five things in your life that you are grateful or thankful for.

-If, however, your child is too young to write or read comfortably or is diagnosed with a developmental disorder like dyslexia, then try using the prompt in a conversation.
+If your child cannot write or read, try using the prompt in a conversation.

 This prompt could be easily introduced into a daily conversation or walk.
-For example, while in conversation, either use the prompt above (under Written Gratitude Prompts) or ask your child what they appreciated today and allow them to finish the sentence.
+For example, while in conversation, either use the prompt above or ask your child what they appreciated today and allow them to finish the sentence.

 Six Useful Gratitude Worksheets

 The first worksheet is a lesson plan for teaching children how to practice gratitude.
-The lesson plan details two useful prompts – nouns and verbs – that children might be grateful for, and provides an exercise where children must choose someone that they will express gratitude towards.
+The lesson plan details two useful prompts – nouns and verbs – that children might be grateful for and provides an exercise where children must choose someone that they will express gratitude toward.
 This task is especially useful for younger children.

-The Gratitude Jar Worksheet is a print-out, pen-and-paper version of the gratitude jar that we described earlier.
+The Gratitude Jar Worksheet is a printable version of the gratitude jar that we described earlier.
 Children are encouraged to fill the jar with words and pictures of things that they are grateful for.
 This tool is especially useful for children who are too young to write.

-To help children express gratitude and sensitivity towards other people’s differences, the teacher or clinician can use the Gratitude for Differences worksheet.
-The aim of this worksheet is to draw attention to the fact that
+To help children express gratitude and sensitivity toward other people’s differences, teachers and clinicians can use the Gratitude for Differences worksheet.
+The aim of this worksheet is to draw attention to the following:

-Young children (younger than eight years old) can use the My Week of Gratitude worksheet as a weekly task to express their gratitude.
+Children younger than eight years old can use the My Week of Gratitude worksheet as a weekly task to express their gratitude.
 Children can complete the task with either words or pictures.

-Slightly older children (e.g., older than ten and younger than 14 years) may enjoy the 30 days of gratitude worksheet.
+Children between 10 and 14 may enjoy the 30 Days of Gratitude worksheet.
 Children are encouraged to complete a gratitude task every day for 30 days.
-Besides teaching children different ways of expressing gratitude, this task will also help children reflect on items that they are grateful for.
+Besides teaching children different ways of expressing gratitude, this task will also help them reflect on things that they are grateful for.

-Although there is no benefit to expressing gratitude in the morning before work versus in the evening after work (Ouweneel, le Blanc, Schaufeli & Wijhe, 2012), it might be easier to find the time to express gratitude before starting the day.
+Although there is no additional benefit to expressing gratitude in the morning versus in the evening (Ouweneel, Le Blanc, Schaufeli, & Van Wijhe, 2012), it might be easier to find the time to express gratitude before starting the day.

-For example, Sharma (2018) in the book The 5 AM Club: Own Your Morning, Elevate Your Life, advocates using a 20/20/20 method, where one puts aside equal parts of time (20 minutes) in the morning to:
+For example, in the book The 5 AM Club: Own Your Morning, Elevate Your Life, Sharma (2018) advocates using a 20/20/20 method, where you put aside equal parts of time (20 minutes) in the morning to:

-Other variations of this method exist, for example, the 10/10/10, where the amount of time for each activity is reduced to ten minutes.
+There are also other variations of this method; for example, reducing the amount of time for each activity to 10 minutes.